-Pennsylvania's fracking industry plans to continue, whoever wins White House
+Pennsylvania's Fracking Industry Plans To Continue, Whoever Wins White House

 In response to these concerns, governments across Europe - including France and Germany - have either banned or suspended the process, as have several provinces of Canada, and US states that include New York.

-But in Pennsylvania, support for fracking has grown over the past decade, with 48 percent in favor and 44 percent opposed, according to a 2022 poll from the Muhlenberg College Institute of Public Opinion.
-When asked if fracking was good for the economy, 86 percent said yes.
+But in Pennsylvania, support for fracking has grown over the past decade, with 48 per cent in favour and 44 per cent opposed, according to a 2022 poll from the Muhlenberg College Institute of Public Opinion.
+When asked if fracking was good for the economy, 86 per cent said yes.

 Legal Disclaimer: